h2oai/sparkling-water/doc/src/site/sphinx/deployment/kubernetes.rst

         **To start an interactive shell in a client mode:**

-        1. Create Headless so Spark executors can reach the driver node:
+        1. Create Headless service so Spark executors can reach the driver node:

         .. code:: bash